XingyanLiu/stagewiseNN/README.md

 stagewiseNN
 ===========

-To be completed!

 **stagewiseNN** is a computational tool for constructing developmental tree from Multi-staged single-cell RNA-seq data.

-(see [documentation](https://xingyanliu.github.io/stagewiseNN/index.html) for detailed guides)
+(see [StagewiseNN Documentation ](https://xingyanliu.github.io/stagewiseNN/index.html) for detailed guides)

 It starts from building a single-cell graph by connecting each cell to its k-nearest neighbors in the parent stage, followed by voting-based tree-construction